Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/04-polishing-assembly.md

 You can read more about the possible outputs Pilon can produce in the [Wiki](https://github.com/broadinstitute/pilon/wiki/Output-File-Descriptions).

-We can see there are many different options for pilon, we will be using the defaults for our assembly.
+We can see there are many different options for pilon.
+We will be using the defaults for our assembly.
 * `--genome` - this will be the output assembly from medaka
-* `--unpaired` - the short reads we used to create the BAM alignment were unpaired, so we need to specify the unpaired flag
+* `--unpaired` - the short reads we used to create the BAM alignment were unpaired, so we need to specify this using this flag
-* `--outdir` - we are also going to get pilon to generate a directory for all the output
+* `--outdir` - this will generate a directory for all the output

 ~~~
 pilon --genome consensus.fasta --unpaired short_read_alignment.bam &> pilon.out &